munawarb/Three-D-Velocity/README.md

 ##### Downloading The Game
 There are several ways to download TDV, depending on your situation and what you want.

-###### Dependencies
-TDV relies on XAudio2 for some of its sound rendering.
-If you don't have XAudio2 installed, you'll get a semi-cryptic message at startup with the word "xaudio2" in it.
-If this happens, download and run the [Microsoft DirectX Web Installer](https://www.microsoft.com/en-us/download/details.aspx?id=35).

-Also, make sure to delete your previous configuration of TDV if you've ever had TDV on your computer, or this version might not work.
-You can find TDV config files in tdv_root/data, as of version 2.20.

 If you find any bugs or have any suggestions, please post them on the [Issues Page.](https://github.com/munawarb/Three-D-Velocity/issues)

 While the commercial version offered a 64-bit version of the game, I've removed it from this source to make building easier.
 TDV will run fine on 64-bit systems under WoW-64 mode.

+As of version 2.22, TDV no longer relies on XAudio2 from the XNA framework for music playback.
+I've rewritten the Ogg Vorbis player to use DirectSound instead, since XNA was deprecated by Microsoft a long time ago.
+As a result, the DirectX Web Installer linked in previous versions is no longer necessary.

 ###### I just want to play it
 If all you want is the executable and supporting files and you're not interested in the source code, you can always [download the latest version here](https://github.com/munawarb/Three-D-Velocity-Binaries/archive/master.zip).